Updated: Apr 7

 Sale or Disposal Stage

-Writ refers to a formal document that decrees a person to operate or to cease doing a specific action.
-These documents are common law, which is usually issued after a judgment.
+High Court Writ refers to a formal document that decrees a person to operate or to cease doing a specific action.
+Writs are drafted by judges, courts, or other entities who have judicial jurisdiction.
+These documents are part of common law and are usually issued after a judgment is given, giving the authorised agents and officers involved the power to implement the judgment.
 Writs are of many forms including summonses, writs of execution, writs of habeas corpus, warrants, and orders.

 What is a Writ of Control?

-A Writ of Control requires a High Court Enforcement Officer (HCEO) or enforcement agents to gain the power of and sell at auction the debtor's goods to receive the funds to settle a money judgment.
+A Writ of Control commands a High Court Enforcement Officer (HCEO) or enforcement agents to take control and sell or auction the debtor's goods to receive the funds to settle a money judgment.
 A Writ of Control was earlier known as Writ of Fieri Facias (FiFa).
+Similarly in the County Court, the command to a County Court bailiff is called a warrant of control.

 When can a Writ of Control be issued?